Foreign labor

 The type of identification you need to bring varies depending on your citizenship.
 Your access wristband cannot be issued if you do not meet the requirements below:

-- Bring your passport in physical form.
+Bring your passport or legitimations card* in physical form,

-- Bring a color photo of your passport along with a personal ID card (driver’s license, Danish identification card, or health card) in physical form or in app format.
-The ID card must verify the validity of the displayed color photo of the passport.
+orBring a color photo of your passport along with a personal ID card (driver’s license or health insurance card) either in physical form or app format.

 If you are a citizen outside the international EEA cooperation, you must present a valid passport in physical form along with a Danish-issued residence permit with the correct work permit when receiving the wristband.